kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 in Windows is "strongly discouraged" and mostly undocumented.
 While this proposal would allow Windows to authenticate to 3rd parties, it doesn't resolve the need to be able to create new authentication modules for Windows client machines.

-What we want is Windows to authenticate to Kanidm on our terms.
-This proposal achieves that in a way that still leaves a lot of control with Microsoft, and we still can't make our own Windows client authentication modules.
+What we want is Windows to authenticate to Kanidm on our terms - we want to create our own Windows authentication module based on our own design, rather than having to follow what Microsoft has done for Entra ID.
+This proposal achieves Windows client authentication in a way that leaves control of the specification with Microsoft, there is no guarantee that Windows will even gain third party Entra ID server support, and Microsoft could update the specification without notice breaking our integrations.

 ### Elevated risk of Security Issues